10 Spectacular things to do in Lisbon, Portugal, on an Unforgettable Trip!

 Check for more food flavours and best adventures in Portugal!

-As you may know sardines one of the oldest traditional food and over the years has become a Portuguese icon.
-You may want to try them grilled, fried or canned but not everyone will be a fan.
+As you may know, sardines are one of the oldest traditional foods and over the years have become a Portuguese icon.
+You may want to try them grilled, fried, or canned, but not everyone will be a fan.
 Cooked sardines are to eat whole, along with the small bones.
 They are quite stron in flavour and very fishy.

 sardines shop in Lisbon